-Eating disorders are relatively common in the United States and are often initially evaluated in primary care clinic.
+Eating disorders are relatively common in the United States and are often initially detected, treated, and evaluated in a primary care clinic.
 These diseases frequently require referral to a multidisciplinary team of health care specialists such as psychiatrists, psychologists, and nutritionists.

 Signs and Symptoms

 Clinical features of anorexia nervosa are generally more visible once the condition becomes severe, they typically include:

 - Food restriction leading to low body weight

 - Fear of gaining weight and persistent behavior preventing weight gain